Mary-muriga/my-projects/README.md

 Author: Mary Waithira

 # Project Description
-This is an application used to display random meals to help people to plan their meals easily.
+This is an application used to display random meals to help people plan their meals easily.
 It contains the meal name, meal category, image, ingredients and instructions for preparing.
+---
+# Project setup instruction

+# live site links on Github
-#
+# copyright $ license